Sack of Chernigov: Location and demographics

 The Principality of Chernigov was one of the largest and most powerful principalities within the Kievan Rus'.
 The greater part of the principality was situated on the eastern bank of the Dnieper River, encompassing the basins of the Desna and Seym rivers.
 The populace of the principality consisted mainly of Slavic tribes, namely the Siverians and Dnieper Polans.
 Over time, the territory of the principality expanded to encompass the lands of the Radimichs, as well as a portion of the lands belonging to the Vyatichs and Drehovichs.
 The Chernigov Principality was bordered by the Murom-Ryazan Land to the north and the Tmutorokan Principality to the southeast, and it exerted influence on both.

 Chernigov was the capital of the principality.
 Other notable urban centers included Novgorod-Seversky, Starodub-Seversky, Trubchevsk, and Kozelsk.
 Chernigov's population was estimated at between 25,000 and 30,000 when it was sacked.
 This made it a major city in a time when Kiev, the capitol of the Kievan Rus', had a population of 50,000.

 Prelude

 The Mongol invasion of Kievan Rus' occurred in two phases.
 During the winter of 1237–38, the Mongol army under Batu Khan conquered the northern Rus' territories (the principalities of Ryazan and Vladimir-Suzdal) with the exception of the Novgorod Republic.
 In the following spring of 1238, the Mongol Army returned to the Wild Fields.
 In 1239, the second campaign was aimed at the southern Rus' territories (the principalities of Chernigov and Kiev).

 Battle

-In the autumn of 1239, the Mongol-Tatar horde captured Hlukhiv, Kursk, Rylsk, and Putivl and advanced towards Chernigov.
-When Prince Mstislav heard that the Tatars were attacking the town, he moved with his troops to confront them.
-The Tatars used catapults that hurled stones the distance of a bowshot and a half.
+In the autumn of 1239, the Mongols captured Hlukhiv, Kursk, Rylsk, and Putivl and advanced towards Chernigov.
+When Prince Mstislav heard that the Mongols were attacking the town, he moved with his troops to confront them.
+The Mongols used catapults that hurled stones the distance of a bowshot and a half.
 Mstislav escaped, but many of his men were killed.